nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---
 # Class Manager 2023 User Guide

-Class Manager 2023 (CM 23) is a **desktop app for managing your students' contacts in the class, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, CM 23 can get your contact management tasks done faster than traditional GUI apps.
+Class Manager 2023 (CM 23) is a **desktop app for Teaching Assistants (TAs) to manage their students' contacts in the class, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, CM 23 can get your class management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />